-Logan, Utah Man Arrested In Connection With Ricin Mailed To Trump And Pentagon
+Logan, Utah, Man Arrested In Connection With Ricin Mailed To Trump And Pentagon

-Authorities arrested a Logan, Utah man in connection with envelopes allegedly filled with the deadly ricin that were mailed to President Donald Trump and the Pentagon, the Salt Lake Tribune reported Wednesday.
+Authorities arrested a Logan, Utah, man in connection with envelopes allegedly filled with the deadly ricin that were mailed to President Donald Trump and the Pentagon, the Salt Lake Tribune reported Wednesday.

 Logan Police told the newspaper it was working with the FBI regarding an investigation into the suspected ricin letter and that one person was in custody.
 KSL-TV identified the man as William Clyde Allen III, of Logan, according to U.S. Department of Justice spokeswoman Melodie Rydalch.